BPW Swan Hill

 From the Club President

 We support, lobby and mentor wherever appropriate and act on issues of importance to women and girls.
 Swan Hill BPW aims to make a difference.
-Some of our current projects are Days for Girls, Swan Hill Australia Day Breakfast, local school awards, ethical practices in the garment industry, Australian Citizenship welcome, Fruit Fly Distribution and Talk at the Table monthly luncheons.
+Some of our current and past projects are Days for Girls, Swan Hill Australia Day Breakfast, local school awards, ethical practices in the garment industry, Australian Citizenship welcome, Fruit Fly Distribution and Talk at the Table monthly luncheons.
 We welcome you to join us at our next dinner meeting to enjoy the company and network of a friendly and dynamic group of women, while also listening to an inspiring guest speaker.

 President: Maria Noble-Hayes